HenrikSamuelsson/henriksamuelsson/README.md

 ## Software Engineering Knowledge Areas

-Knowledge are according to the definition in the SWEBOK Guide V3.0. based on self assessment.
+Knowledge area ratings based on self assessment, where areas are according to the definition in the SWEBOK Guide V 3.0.

 | Knowledge Area                | Rating       |
 | ---                           | ---          |